zippyy/myblog/content/post/nomad-vpn/index.md

 ## Updates

-I will add updates to this section here, starting with DDNS.
+I will add updates to this section here, starting with DDNS and GoodCloud.

 ### DDNS